‘Scrap Man’ scrapes together money to send kids to summer camp

 "Every project he is on, he asks if he can have a dumpster where he can put their scrap metal waste," Schottke said.

-Buschert says over the past 13 years he's raised more than $130,000 to send about 700 children to camp.
+Buschert says over the past 13 years he has raised more than $130,000 to send about 700 children to camp.

 If you have scrap metal you'd like to donate to the cause, call 517-202-7747.